MaxLeap/Docs/en/iOS/Guide/Marketing.md

 Setting up Push Notifications is often a source of frustration for developers.
 The process is complicated and invites problems to happen along the way.
 If you run into issues, try some of these troubleshooting tips.

-- Make sure you are using the correct Bundle Identifier in the `Info.plist` file (as described in step 4.1 of the [iOS Push Notifications tutorial][tutorial_link], titled, "Configuring a Push Enabled iOS Application."
+- Make sure you are using the correct Bundle Identifier in the `Info.plist` file (as described in step 4.1 of the [iOS Push Notifications tutorial](LC_DOCS_GUIDE_LINK_PLACEHOLDER_IOS#MARKETING_EN), titled, "Configuring a Push Enabled iOS Application."
 - Make sure you set the correct provisioning profile in Project > Build Settings (as described in step 4.3 of the iOS Push Notifications tutorial.
 - Clean your project and restart Xcode.
 - Try regenerating the provisioning profile by navigating to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/overview.action), changing the App ID set on the provisioning profile, and changing it back.
 You will need to reinstall the profile as described in step two of the tutorial (Creating the Provisioning Profile) and set it in your Project's Build Settings as described in step 4 ( Configuring a Push Enabled iOS Application).